faucetsdn/udmi/docs/cloud/gcp/terraform.md

 terraform import google_project.udmi-project ${GCP_PROJECT_NAME}
 terraform import google_storage_bucket.tf-bucket udmi-terraform-state-bucket
 ```

-where ${GCP_PROJECT_NAME} is the name of the GCP project created in the pre-requisite step 2.

 The next step is to check that the planned tasks are correct: